andreish/arniadb-manager-server/README.md

 # ARNIADB Manager Server System

-ARNIADB Manager Server(CMS) is a part of ARNIADB Tools.
+ARNIADB Manager Server(AMS) is a part of ARNIADB Tools.

-CMS provides both HTTP or Socket interfaces for ARNIADB Manager to managing ARNIADB system, and also provides monitoring information about ARNIADB system.
+AMS provides both HTTP or Socket interfaces for ARNIADB Manager to managing ARNIADB system, and also provides monitoring information about ARNIADB system.

 ## MAJOR REFERENCES